Functions of bounded fractional variation and fractal currents: Functions of bounded fractional variation

 where $p \defl \frac{n}{d}$.
 This implies the statement. \end{proof}

-This doesn't recover the classical isoperimetric inequality for $\alpha = 0$, in which case the inequality also holds for $d = n-1$.
-But this is not surprising since we already remarked after Example~\ref{counterbv_ex} that in the decomposition result Theorem~\ref{dyadic_thm} the information about the critical exponent is lost.
-It thus may be possible that Corollary~\ref{isoperimetric_cor} and also part Proposition~\ref{higherint_prop} are also valid for the exponent $d = n-1+\alpha$.
+This does not recover the classical isoperimetric inequality for $\alpha = 0$, in which case the inequality also holds for $d = n-1$.
+But this is not surprising since we already remarked after Theorem~\ref{dyadic_thm} that some information about the critical exponent is lost in the approximation theorem.
+It thus may be possible that Corollary~\ref{isoperimetric_cor} and also part of Proposition~\ref{higherint_prop} are also valid for the exponent $d = n-1+\alpha$.
 The compactness of the inclusion in Proposition~\ref{higherint_prop} is sharp though, at least in the classical case $\alpha = 0$.